 MPs: Wilders needs to denounce xenophobic violence

+PVV leader Geert Wilders' political colleagues think that he should denounce violence in the asylum debate.
+The PVV leader regularly calls for resistance against the arrival of asylum seekers or centers.
+And this often turns into violence.
 Last week Wilders tweeted: "No asylum center in Geldermalsen! #kominverzent".
 "Kom in verzet" roughly translates to "rebel against".
 And that is exactly what happened.
 The asylum debate in the Gelderland town had to be cut short after protesters tried to storm the town hall.